-In c#, ArrayList is useful to store elements of different data types and the size of ArrayList can grow or shrink dynamically based on the need of our application like adding or removing elements from ArrayList.
+In c#, ArrayList is useful to store elements of different data types.
+The size of ArrayList can grow or shrink dynamically based on the need of our application, like adding or removing elements from ArrayList.

-In c#, arraylists are same as arrays but the only difference is arrays are used to store a fixed number of same data type elements.
+In c#, arraylists are same as arrays, but the only difference is that arrays are used to store a fixed number of the same data type elements.

-As discussed, the collection is a class so to define an arraylist, you just need to declare an instance of the arraylist class before we perform any operations like add, delete, etc. like as shown below.
+As discussed, the collection is a class, so to define an arraylist, you need to declare an instance of the arraylist class before we perform any operations like add, delete, etc. as shown below.

 ArrayList arrList = new ArrayList();